Mediation Services

 • Mediation Advocacy

 If you do not have a lawyer but would benefit from advocacy, I offer mediation advocacy.
 The role of your Mediation Advocate is to support you and provide a voice where you may struggle if you are entirely on your own.
-Please talk to your mediator about this service.

 Is mediation right for my matter?